-City and State regulations have been established to allow the City of Kirkland to create and maintain specific reserve funds.
-Prudent use of reserve funds enables the City to defray future costs, take advantage of matching funds, and beneficial (but limited) opportunities.
+City and state regulations have been established to allow the City of Kirkland to create and maintain specific reserve funds.
+Prudent use of reserve funds enables the city to defray future costs, take advantage of matching funds, and beneficial (but limited) opportunities.
 Reserve funds provide the City with the ability to exercise flexible financial planning in developing future capital projects.
 Reserve funds are necessary to enable the City to deal with unforeseen emergencies or changes in condition.

 - The City will establish minimum fund balance targets for each fund based on the cash flow requirements of the fund.
-The City will include all fund balances in the annual budget. - The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund. - All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the annual budget. - A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the annual budget.
-The target balance will be consistent with State law at \$.375 per \$1,000 of Assessed Valuation.
-Annual contributions to the Contingency Fund will be budgeted from interest income and General Fund resources. - The City will maintain a General Operating Reserve to serve as a "Rainy Day Fund" to address temporary revenue shortfalls in an amount equivalent to twelve percent of the operating budget, less proprietary funds.
-Annual contributions will be budgeted from General Fund resources as available to attain and maintain an established reserve level.
+The City will include all fund balances in the biennial budget. - The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund. - All expenditures drawn from reserve accounts shall require prior Council approval

+- unless previously authorized by the City Council for expenditure in the biennial budget. - A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the annual budget.
+The target balance will be consistent with state law at \$.375 per \$1,000 of Assessed Valuation.
+Annual contributions to the Contingency Fund will be budgeted from interest income and General Fund resources. - The City will maintain a General Operating Reserve at an amount equivalent to five percent of the tax-supported general government budgets (General Fund, Street Operating Fund and Parks Maintenance Fund).
+The General Operating Reserve is available to address unforeseen revenue shortfalls or expenditure needs that occur during the current fiscal year.
+Annual contributions will be budgeted from General Fund resources as available to attain and maintain an established reserve level. - The City will maintain a Revenue Stabilization Reserve to address temporary revenue losses due to economic cycles or other time-limited causes.
+The Revenue Stabilization Reserve will be maintained at ten percent of selected General Fund revenue sources which, in the judgment of the Finance Director, are subject to volatility.
+The Revenue Stabilization Reserve may be used in its entirety, however, replenishing the reserve will constitute the first priority for use of year-end General Fund resources in excess of those needed to maintain the fund balance at the target level. - The City will maintain a General Capital Reserve to address unforeseen project expenditures or external revenue shortfalls in an amount equivalent to ten percent of the funded six-year CIP, less proprietary fund projects.
+Contributions will be made from